Skip to main content

 3. Nix Configuration

-Update the Rust channel in the Nix development environment:
+Update the pinned Rust version in the Nix development environment:

 };